gvnuland/Fluvius_API/README.md

 This is an unofficial solution.
 For official support:
 - Fluvius Customer Service: https://www.fluvius.be/contact
-- Official API: Check Fluvius developer portal (if available)

 ## 📄 License

 This project is for educational and personal use only.
-Respect Fluvius's terms of service and rate limits.

 ---